Credit CARD Act of 2009: Amendment on guns in national parks

-Gun rights advocates in the Senate, led by Tom Coburn (R-Okla) added an unrelated rider to the bill to prevent the Secretary of the Interior from enforcing any regulation that would prohibit an individual from possessing a firearm in any unit of the National Park System or the National Wildlife Refuge System.
-The Senate passed the amendment 67–29.
+Gun rights advocates in the Senate, led by Tom Coburn added an unrelated rider to the bill to prevent the Secretary of the Interior from enforcing any regulation that would prohibit an individual from possessing a firearm in any unit of the National Park System or the National Wildlife Refuge System.
+The Senate passed the amendment with a vote of 67–29.

 This amendment overturns a Reagan-era policy prohibiting firearms from being carried in national parks.
 The George W. Bush administration had attempted to implement a similar policy through the rulemaking process just before leaving office, but the change was struck down by a federal judge.
 The provision has been heavily criticized by some environmentalists and gun control advocates, but it was heavily applauded by gun rights groups.